LamininSolutions/mfsql-connector/source/blogs/metadata_management_and_realignment/index.rst

 ------------

 Using the MFvaluelist and MFValuelistitem tables will require a join on the MFValuelistID to get the right MFID of the related item.
 Similarly to get the MFID of the workflow state a join is required on between MFWorkflow and MFWorkflowState on the WorkflowID.
 Two helper procedures supports the creation of easy to use views for valuelists and workflows to improve useability.
- -  Create valuelist lookup view with :doc:`\procedures\spMFCreateValuelistLookupView`
+ -  Create valuelist lookup view with :doc:`/procedures/spMFCreateValuelistLookupView`
- -  Create workflow state lookup with :doc:`\procedures\spMFCreateWorklowStateLookupView`
+ -  Create workflow state lookup with :doc:`/procedures/spMFCreateWorklowStateLookupView`
- -  Create all related lookups with :doc:`\procedures\spMFCreateAllLookups`  Using this procedure will create a large number of views, irrespective if you will be using the views or not.
+ -  Create all related lookups with :doc:`/procedures/spMFCreateAllLookups`  Using this procedure will create a large number of views, irrespective if you will be using the views or not.

 .. code:: sql